jessebmiller/rust-in-the-canyon/conflict.md

 8. Everyone decides if they want to bet and how much.
 Bets are limited by escilation level - 1 for **Non-physical**, 2 for **Physical**, 3 for **Deadly**.
 Anyone who wants to stay in the conflict must match the highest bet.
-Anyone who did may hit (deal themself another card face up) or they may stay.
+Anyone who did may hit (deal themself another card face up from the deck or reserve hand) or they may stay.
 Anyone who didn't must back down and give up the stakes, then take fallout.
 Narrate what happens then repeat this step until someone wins the hand (ties go to the GM).

    The GM has a better hand, and they're confident in their reserve hand so they bet 1 chip.
 You decide you've got a good enough hand to keep going so